 When built, the new movie theatre was filled with 672 seats crammed into the building.
 When Schultz took over management, he removed 192 seats “ so people didn’t have to stand” when others needed to get by.
-In 2007, the Newsomes replaced and reconfigured the seating.
-The theatre now seats 308.
+In 2007, the Newsomes replaced and reconfigured the seating and in 2018 a larger performance platform was built for the live musical Wild West Spectacular performed during the summer.
+The theatre now seats 274 comfortably.

-“It was hard to make a profit” based on ticket prices, Schultz recalls, and owner Jim Corder didn’t want to put in a snack bar which is where theater owners make their profit.
+“It was hard to make a profit” based on ticket prices, Schultz recalls, and owner Jim Corder didn’t want to put in a snack bar which is where theatre owners make their profit.

-If movie goers wanted a treat after they purchased their movie ticket, they could exit the theater with their ticket stubs and go next door to the “The Fountain” shop where they could get popcorn, candy, pop or Taylor ice cream.
-But Corder would not allow pop back inside the theater.
+If movie goers wanted a treat after they purchased their movie ticket, they could exit the theatre with their ticket stubs and go next door to the “The Fountain” shop where they could get popcorn, candy, pop or Taylor ice cream.
+But Corder would not allow pop back inside the theatre.

-Schultz built a snack bar when he took over the theater and “feels bad” that he put the “other guy” out of business.
+Schultz built a snack bar when he took over the theatre and “feels bad” that he put the “other guy” out of business.

 In 1999 as a condition of getting the film “Star Wars The Phantom Menace” Dolby Digital Sound was installed with improved surround sound.